The Best VPN Service

 We cut services not compatible with both Android and iOS mobile devices (or that require a separate subscription for desktop and mobile).

 Are you reading this on a smartphone?
 If so, you’re not alone.
-According to the Pew Research Center, more than two-thirds of Americans now own a smartphone, and nearly one in five spends more time surfing the internet on that phone than on a desktop or laptop computer.
-That figure is only going to increase as smartphones become more ubiquitous— and so will mobile data breaches.
+As of 2017, the Pew Research Center reports that 77 percent of Americans have smartphones (up from two-thirds when we first published our review in 2015).
+And we’re not just using them to text.
+Fifty-one percent of US adults report making an online purchase via smartphone in the past year.
+These figures are likely to keep increasing — and so will mobile data breaches.
 “Intercepting data is just as easy to do via a phone,” Golbeck explains, “but people use VPNs a lot less frequently on their mobile devices than they do on their laptop computers.”

-Given the rise of smartphone internet use, it stands to reason that the best VPN services are the ones that seamlessly cover both desktop and mobile.
-This means that a single subscription should cover multiple devices, but it also means that the VPN should work across multiple devices (including Android and iOS) without any issues.
-Though nearly all VPN services can be “hacked” to work on Android and iOS devices, a surprising number of them offer no onsite support and no guarantees in terms of compatibility.
-In the case of Cryptostorm, for example, users have to seek out crowd-sourced guides on the member forum and hope for the best.
+Given the rise of smartphones, we feel that the best VPN services should seamlessly cover both desktop and mobile: A single subscription should cover multiple devices, and the VPN should work across multiple devices (including Android and iOS) without any issues.
+Though nearly all VPN services can be “hacked” to work on Android and iOS devices, a surprising number offer no onsite support and no guarantees in terms of compatibility.
+Cryptostorm, for example, forces users to seek out crowd-sourced guides on the member forum and hope for the best.

 Contrast this with a service like ExpressVPN, which not only works across Android and iOS devices, but also features an incredibly easy-to-use mobile app that connects on demand and doesn’t waste a ton of battery life.
-Golden Frog’s VyprVPN also has great apps for iOS, Android, and a host of other platforms, all of which take the guesswork out of being protected.
 VPNs that are a pain to use on mobile (or charge extra money to do so) simply aren’t worth your time.

 AlwaysVPN, BartVPN, Bee VPN, Boleh VPN, BTGuard, Buffered VPN, CitizenVPN, Cryptostorm, EarthVPN, Elephant VPN, Faceless.Me, Ghost Path, IPinator, Liquid VPN, NeXTGenVPN, OkayFreedom, Proxify, ProXPN, SecretsLine, Secure Tunnel, SecureVPN.to, Spice VPN, Surf Bouncer VPN, SwissVPN, Unblock US VPN, Unspyable, VikingVPN, VPN.AC, VPN4ALL, VPNBook, VPNMaster, VPNv6, Zen VPN